 CAIRHE relies on a strong Community Engagement Core to build effective community-investigator partnerships across Montana.
-Since its inception, CAIRHE has managed a joint Core with Montana INBRE that has thrived on shared resources and cross-program collaboration.
-Since 2016, a third program at MSU supported by the NIH Institutional Development Award (IDeA) initiative, the American Indian/Alaska Native Clinical and Translational Research Program, has joined the Core to form the innovative Montana IDeA Community Engagement Core (CEC).
+Since its inception, CAIRHE has managed a joint Core with Montana INBRE that has thrived on shared resources and cross-program collaboration: the innovative Montana IDeA Community Engagement Core (CEC).

 National Institute on Minority Health and Health Disparities.
 Community-Based Participatory Research Program, 2018.

 The goal of the CEC is to foster and enhance Native and rural community partnerships across Montana that address health disparities through community engagement.
 Meeting this goal requires sustainable community collaborations, use of community-based participatory research (CBPR) principles, training in those methods for investigators and communities, and innovative health communications that consider relevant cultural, linguistic, and literacy needs.
 Our communities are not research subjects; they are partners and collaborators, and our research is all the stronger for it.

 The CEC's approach is rooted in Community-Based Participatory Research — a collaborative, often interdisciplinary endeavor that brings together community and academic perspectives as equal partners.
 Our team is adept at collaborating with public health professionals, medical professionals, bench or laboratory scientists, epidemiologists, community and tribal leaders, information systems experts, engineers, social scientists and behavioral health professionals, and others.